awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

 ## Step 1: Create a Redis Backup<a name="backups-seeding-redis-create-backup"></a>

-**To create the Redis backup from which you will seed your ElastiCache for Redis instance**
+**To create the Redis backup to seed your ElastiCache for Redis instance**

 1. Connect to your existing Redis instance\.